aws/aws-eks-best-practices/content/reliability/docs/application.md

 Modern applications require rapid innovation with a high degree of stability and availability.
 Kubernetes gives you the tools to update your applications continuously without disrupting your customers.

-Let’s look at some of the best practices that make it possible to quickly deploy changes without sacrificing availability.
+Let's look at some of the best practices that make it possible to quickly deploy changes without sacrificing availability.

 ### Have a mechanism to perform rollbacks